mealy2010/js-dev-final-capstone-starter-simon-says/README.md

 ## 🧠 How the Game Works

-1. Click the **Start** button to begin the game.
+1. Click the **Start** button to begin.
 2. The computer will highlight a sequence of colored pads.
-3. Watch the pattern carefully.
+3. Watch the sequence carefully.
-4. Repeat the sequence by clicking the pads in the same order.
+4. Repeat the pattern by clicking the pads in the same order.
-5. Each round adds a new color to the sequence.
+5. Each round adds a new step to the sequence.
-6. If you make a mistake, the game ends and resets.
+6. If you click the wrong color, the game ends and resets.

 ---

 ## ✨ Features

-* Interactive color pads with visual feedback
+* 🎮 Interactive Simon Says gameplay
-* Random sequence generation each round
+* 🔁 Random sequence generation each round
-* Progressive difficulty (sequence grows each round)
-* Game state tracking (rounds, sequences, player input)
-* Clear user instructions and status updates
+* 📈 Increasing difficulty as rounds progress
+* 🌴 Custom beach background design
+* 🎨 Fun **Pacifico font** for enhanced visual style
+* ✨ Glow and animation effects for better user experience
-* Responsive layout for desktop and mobile
+* 📱 Responsive layout for mobile and desktop

 ---

+## 🎨 Design & Creativity (US-06)

+This project includes several custom design elements to enhance originality:

+* Beach-themed background for a unique visual experience
+* Custom Google Font (**Pacifico**) for a fun, playful title
+* Animated heading with floating effect
+* Glow effects on pads for better interaction feedback
+* Dark overlay for improved readability

+---

 ## 🛠️ Technologies Used

 * **HTML5** – semantic structure
-* **CSS3** – styling, layout, and responsiveness
+* **CSS3** – styling, animations, responsiveness
 * **JavaScript (ES6)** – game logic and interactivity

 ---

 ## 🧩 Key Concepts Demonstrated

-* DOM selection and manipulation
+* DOM manipulation
-* Event listeners and event delegation
+* Event handling
 * Arrays and sequence tracking
-* Conditional logic and state management
+* Conditional logic
-* Timers (`setTimeout`) for animations and sequencing
+* Timers (`setTimeout`) for sequencing
+* State management for game flow

 ---